scozzard/middleware-evaluation/README.md

 **via the IDE**

-Simply opening the solution and running the application in Visual Studio 2022, with any of the profiles e.g., docker, IIS etc.
+Simply opening the solution and running the application in Visual Studio 2022 with any of the profile.